UPDATE: Watch this video on how I dealt with my own breakup with my girlfriend Imogen, after 7 years together:

 Let’s Just Be Friends™ ?

-The final question that’ll come up: should you be friends with a girl after a breakup?
-Can you downgrade to a friendship situation without it being weird?
+The final question that’ll come up: do you (and the other person) want to become friends after the breakup?
+Can you pivot to a friendship situation without it being “weird”?

 That’s entirely up to you; I can’t tell you what the “right” or “wrong” thing to do there is.